 El Salvador has a population of roughly 6.4 million people.[1]
-The country is highly urbanized with 73% of the population living in urban areas[2] and the remaining 27% in its rural regions.[3]
-Agriculture employs 16% of the workforce,[4] and contributes 5% to El Salvador’s GDP.[5]
+The country is highly urbanised with only a quarter of the population living in rural regions.[2]
+Agriculture employs 15% of the workforce,[3] and contributes 4.6% to El Salvador’s GDP.[4]

 - ^ IFAD.
 El Salvador.https://www.ifad.org/en/web/operations/country/id/el_salvador?inheritRedirect=true